jeffstieler/atlas-help/getting-started/deploy-fully-configured-infrastructure.html.md

 Notice in the `aws_instance` resource now references the artifact stored in Atlas.
 The web resource and load balancer have an additional field `security_groups`, which references the security group that allows traffic to access the servers.

-Now, when you run `terraform apply`, it will reference the proper AMI stored in Atlas that is configured with Apache.
+Now, when you run `terraform push`, it will reference the proper AMI stored in Atlas that is configured with Apache.

-	$ terraform apply
 	...
 	aws_security_group.allow_all: Creation complete
 	...